mshanGithub/msbotframework/specs/testing/testing.md

     Can be written by developers, NLP engineers or Product owners and can be executed as part of the CI pipeline or when the language model for the bot changes.
 Their main purpose is to ensure that the bot understands what the user is asking and that there are no regressions in the language models when they are extended or modified.

-    Typically, these tests target LUIS and QnAMaker.
+    These tests typically target LUIS and QnAMaker.

 - **Functional tests**

-    Also refered to as End to End tests, these tests target the entire bot and its dependent services.
+    Also called End to End tests, these tests target the entire bot and its dependent services.
 Non-technical audiences should be able to write and execute these type of tests.

 - **Load Tests**

-    These tests are targeted that the solution will work under the targetted user load.
-They are typically written by testers and developers and the execute end to end scenarios under a variable set load conditions.
+    These tests validate that the solution will work under the expected user load.
+They are typically written by testers and developers and cover end to end scenarios under a variable set of load conditions.

-    **Note**: VS 2019 will be the last version of Visual Studio that will provide load testing tools, for customers requiring load testing tools, Microsoft is recommending using alternate load testing tools such as Apache JMeter, Akamai CloudTest, Blazemeter (see [Changes to load test functionality in Visual Studio](https://docs.microsoft.com/en-us/azure/devops/test/load-test/overview?view=azure-devops)).
+    **Note**: VS 2019 will be the last version of Visual Studio that will provide load testing tools.
+For customers requiring load testing tools, Microsoft is recommending using alternate load testing tools such as Apache JMeter, Akamai CloudTest, Blazemeter (see [Changes to load test functionality in Visual Studio](https://docs.microsoft.com/en-us/azure/devops/test/load-test/overview?view=azure-devops)).

 - **Health checks**